Textiles, Apparel, Footwear and Travel Goods

 - Customs Education Cess: The current rate is 3% of the basic customs duty and the AD.

 - Customs Handling Fee: The Indian government assesses a 1% customs handling fee on all imports in addition to the applied customs duty.

 Tariff rates, excise duties, regulatory duties, and countervailing duties are revised in each annual budget in February, and are published in various sources, including BIGs Easy Reference Customs Tariff edition.
 A copy of this book is kept at the USA Trade Information Center in Washington DC and more specific information from this guide is available to U.S. Companies by calling 800-USA-TRADE.

 While the Indian government publishes customs tariffs rates there is no single official publication that has all information on tariffs and tax rates on imports.
 Moreover, each Indian State levies taxes on interstate trade and commerce, which adds to the confusion.
-A value added tax (VAT) at a rate of 12.5 percent is in effect in most States.

 Samples/Temporary Entry--General Exemption No 14 of the Customs Tariff allows import of goods for display or use at fair, exhibition, demonstration, seminar, congress and conferences, subject to specified conditions.
 The U.S. Commercial Service of the American Embassy assists U.S. companies with temporary entry of their product and other display items for trade events enter India duty free for up to 6 months through its Customs Clearance Guarantee service.
 Indian Customs also accepts ATA Carnets issued under the Exhibitions and Fairs Convention in a limited number of ports of entry.